Charles John Brown: Apostolic Nuncio to Ireland

-Brown was named titular archbishop of Aquileia and apostolic nuncio to Ireland on November 26, 2011 by Benedict XVI.Archbishop Timothy M. Dolan of New York remarked that same month that Brown was "young, vibrant, very theologically savvy but pastorally sensitive".
+Brown was named titular archbishop of Aquileia and Apostolic Nuncio to Ireland on November 26, 2011, by Benedict XVI.
+Archbishop Timothy M. Dolan of New York remarked that same month that Brown was "young, vibrant, very theologically savvy but pastorally sensitive".

-Brown was consecrated as archbishop by the pope at St Peter's Basilica in Rome on January 6, 2012.Brown presented his letters of credence from the Holy See to Irish President Michael D. Higgins in Dublin on February 2012.
+Brown was consecrated as archbishop by Pope Benedict XVI at St Peter's Basilica in Rome on January 6, 2012.
+Brown presented his letters of credence from the Holy See to Irish President Michael D. Higgins in Dublin in February 2012.

 In July 2012, Brown climbed Croagh Patrick (“The Reek”), a Catholic pilgrimage site in County Mayo associated with Saint Patrick.
 He then celebrated Mass atop the mountain with 12,000 pilgrims.
 In July 2013, he launched a prayer card for the annual Croagh Patrick pilgrimage, called Reek Sunday.

 In an October 2012 interview with the Catholic News Agency, Brown said the 'hundreds of young people' in Ireland who were participating in Eucharistic adoration, praying the rosary, confessing their sins and 'rejoicing in the liberating love of God' represented the future of the Catholic Church in that country.

 In January 2014, Brown praised the decision of the Government of Ireland to re-open the Irish Embassy to the Holy See.
 The Irish Government had closed its embassy in 2009 due to revelations about the sexual abuse scandal in the Archdiocese of Dublin and the Diocese of Cloyne.

 Brown told the Catholic News Service in June 2014, "You see a renewed enthusiasm among young Catholics in Ireland now".
 He said that they represented the best in the tradition of the Second Vatican Council of the 1960s: "...communicating the ancient unchanging faith in a new, vibrant and attractive way".

-In 2016, Brown climbed Croagh Patrick again for Reek Sunday, this time with 20,000 pilgrims.During Brown's tenure in Ireland, he participated in the appointment of 15 bishops of Irish dioceses.
+In 2016, Brown climbed Croagh Patrick again for Reek Sunday, this time with 20,000 pilgrims.
+During Brown's tenure in Ireland, he participated in the appointment of 15 bishops of Irish dioceses.

 Apostolic Nuncio to Albania

-On March 9, 2017, Pope Francis appointed Brown as apostolic nuncio to Albania.
+On March 9, 2017, Pope Francis appointed Archbishop Brown as Apostolic Nuncio to Albania.